-As opposed to the presidency, the Senate has had a total of nine African-American office holders throughout the US history.
-Senate is the legislative branch of the government of the US.
-Senate plays an important role reviewing and debating bills and also provides oversight to the presidency.
-Senate consists of the Vice President of the US, party leaders, committee leaders, 20 committees and four joint committees.
+As opposed to the presidency, the Senate has had a total of ten African-American officeholders throughout US history.
+The Senate is the legislative branch of the US government.
+The Senate plays an important role in reviewing and debating bills and also provides oversight to the presidency.
+The Senate consists of the Vice President of the US, party leaders, committee leaders, 20 committees, and four joint committees.
 Congress is made up of 100 senators with two from each state serving a six-year term and can be re-elected.
 Before the ratification of the US constitution in 1870, no black American served in any elective post in the US.
-The ratification allowed any citizen of the US to take part in electoral process irrespective of race or color.
-As a result, many African-Americans began to contest for a position in the Congress.
-Since then eight men and one lady have been elected to the Senate.
+The ratification allowed any citizen of the US to take part in the electoral process irrespective of race or color.
+As a result, many African-Americans began to contest for a position in Congress.
+Since then eight men and two women have been elected to the Senate.

 Hiram Rhodes Revels, Mississippi

-Hiram was born to parents of European and African origin in North Carolina in 1827.
+Hiram Rhodes Revels was the first African-American to be elected to the Senate.
+Revels was born to parents of European and African origin in North Carolina in 1827.
 He served as a minister in the African Methodist Episcopal Church having been ordained in 1845.
 He also served as preacher in Illinois, Ohio, Indiana, Kansas, and Missouri.
 He also had the privilege of serving as a chaplain in the US army.
-In 1870 he was elected to the Senate to represent Mississippi State after one of the seats fell vacant.
+In 1870, he was elected to the Senate to represent Mississippi State after one of the seats fell vacant.
 As a senator, he championed for equality and the reinstatement of the black legislators who had been illegally kicked out.
-His term lasted up to March 3rd 12871.
+His term lasted up to March 3, 1871.

 Blanche Kelso Bruce, Mississippi